MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-health-dashboard.md

 - **TLS connectivity status** - TLS (Transport Layer Security) connectivity shows the status of the TLS connections between Direct Routing and the SBC.
 Health Dashboard also analyzes the certificate expiration date and warns if a certificate is set to expire within 30 days so that administrators can renew the certificate before service is disrupted.

-   By clicking on the Warning message you can see a detailed issue description in a popup window on the right and recommendations for how to fix the issue.
+   By clicking the Warning message, you can see a detailed issue description in a popup window on the right and recommendations for how to fix the issue.

 - **SIP options status** – By default, the SBC sends options messages every minute.
 This configuration can vary for different SBC vendors.
 Direct Routing warns if the SIP options are not sent or are not configured.
 For more information about SIP options monitoring, and conditions when an SBC can be marked as not functional, see [Monitor and troubleshoot Direct Routing](direct-routing-monitor-and-troubleshoot.md).

 - **Detailed SIP options status** - In addition to showing that there is an issue with SIP options flow, the Health Dashboard also provides detailed descriptions of the errors.
-You can access the description by clicking  “Warning” message.
-A pop up window on the right will show the detailed error description.
+You can access the description by clicking the “Warning” message.
+A pop-up window on the right will show the detailed error description.

    Possible values for SIP options status messages are as follows:

-    - Active – means that the SBC is active; Microsoft Direct Routing service sees the options flowing on a regular interval.
+    - Active – The SBC is active--Microsoft Direct Routing service sees the options flowing on a regular interval.

     - Warning, no SIP options - The Session Border Controller exists in the database (your administrator created it using the command New-CsOnlinePSTNGateway).
 It is configured to send SIP options, but the Direct Routing service never saw the SIP options coming back from this SBC.